NathanWailes/sens/1. Learn/Books/Ending Aging.md

 # In-depth summary

 ### Preface
+- Aubrey emphasizes that our action or inaction has big consequences, thanks his collaborators for helping to get the book written, and adds a disclaimer for scientists that this book is meant for a general audience and is missing some detail that may make it seem flawed.
 - Aubrey wrote parts One and Three (which deal with the big picture), and his collaborator Michael Rae took charge of writing Part Two, which explains each of the seven different categories of damage in detail and how each might be repaired.
 ## Part One
 ### 1. The Eureka Moment